quentin-dev/gb_2019/README.md

 ### Currently

-The game is "playable", meaning you can break the bricks and move the paddle.
+The game is fully functional.
+There is a start menu, you can play the game without any issues and there are ending screens and conditions.

 ### Probably